Jewish art music movement: Jewish art music outside Russia

 The success of the society spread throughout Russia, and into eastern and central Europe.
 In 1913, a branch was founded in Kharkov, and later in Moscow and Odessa.
 The advent of World War I and the Russian Revolution put an end to the formal existence of the society, but its members continued their activities and influence in Russia and abroad.
 Polish Jewish musicians such as Janot Rotkin, inspired by the society, embarked on their own projects of gathering, arranging, and composing Jewish music.
 In 1928, the Society for the Promotion of Jewish Music was founded in Vienna.

 With the onset of the Russian revolution, most of the leading members of the St. Petersburg society left Russia.
 Joel Engel moved to Berlin in 1922, where he established the Juwal Publishing house.
 There he republished many of the society's works.
 Two years later he moved to Palestine, and started Jibneh, which continued the publishing work of Juwal.
 He died in Israel in 1927.
 A street in Tel Aviv now bears his name.
 Lazare Saminsky emigrated to the U.S. in 1920, where he became a leading figure in the promotion of Jewish music.
 He was music director of the Temple Emanu-El reform congregation in New York, a position he held until his death, in 1959.

+In a similar manner, the lyric basso Sidor Belarsky left Russia in 1930 after completing his studies at the St. Petersburg Conservatory and acquired a faculty position at Brigham Young University where he continued to pursue scholarly research in to Judaic folk music.